-Here’s a quick and easy recipe for salmon in creamy dill sauce perfect for two.
-Seasoned baked salmon paired with a sour cream sauce infused with lemon, a little bit of horseradish for some bite and some fresh dill.
+This recipe for salmon in creamy dill sauce has seasoned baked salmon paired with a chilled cream sauce infused with lemon, fresh dill and a little bit of horseradish for some bite.

+Salmon – Use either fresh or frozen salmon at about 5-8 oz. each.
+Cook the salmon until internal temperature reaches 145˚F with a meat thermometer.
 The standard rule of thumb is to cook for 10 minutes per inch of thickness which is measured from the salmon’s thickest point.
 Ideally, the salmon is perfectly cooked when it flakes easily with a fork.